From a Man’s Perspective

 The Discipline of Emotion

-Men are taught to control emotion as if control means silence.
+Men are often taught to control emotion as if control means silence.
 It does not.
-Real strength is awareness — knowing what you feel and guiding it toward peace.
-Emotion is not the enemy; undirected emotion is.
+Real strength is awareness.
+It is knowing what you feel, understanding why it matters, and refusing to let that feeling run the whole room.
+Emotion is not the enemy.
+Undirected emotion is.

 Presence Over Performance